 One essential factor you must consider when performing pool maintenance by yourself is using the right amount of chemicals to keep it clean.
-Among the many chemicals that you might consider adding to your swimming pool, you might be curious about which ones differ from the rest.
+Among the many chemicals you might consider adding to your swimming pool, you might be curious about which ones differ from the rest.

-Sodium hypochlorite is an effective chemical that some people consider for pool maintenance.
+Sodium hypochlorite is an effective chemical that some people consider for pool treatment.
 However, others might not know about the properties of this chemical and how much of it they should add to their pools.

 Below, I’ll provide some insight into sodium hypochlorite’s characteristics and when it’s appropriate to use.

 What Is Sodium Hypochlorite?

 Sodium hypochlorite is a compound formed from a chemical reaction between chlorine gas, water, and sodium hydroxide solutions.
 People also refer to it as “liquid chlorine” or liquid bleach.

 Other characteristics include a yellowish tint and a robust chlorine odor.
 Its pH level ranges between 11 and 13.

 When sodium hypochlorite reacts with pool water, it creates hypochlorous acid that sanitizes and oxidizes water to eliminate pathogens.